-Half of the meat consumed in Belgium is pork
+Pork accounts for 51.5% of the meat consumed in Belgium

 Every year, Statbel draws up a supply balance for the main animal species based on various information sources.
 This balance establishes the relationships between production, consumption and foreign trade (and stocks) and makes it possible to describe the balance of resources and their use for a given product.